Waldo-Blom/CV-website/README.md

 - [ ] Make the glow effect less bright on hover for contact section.
 - [ ] Make the buttons on contact section work
 - [ ] Mobile aligment to be fixed (Switch to mobile display in browser)
+- [ ] Background does not change when hosted website is used

 ### Animations
  - [ ] On website first open animation